 About Our Electronic Information Management Practice

-Fenwick’s Electronic Information Management (EIM) group uses the best-in-breed eDiscovery platform, Lateral ViewPoint, enhanced by our award-winning efficiency solutions, to provide soup-to-nuts eDiscovery services at a lower cost than 3rd party vendors (often 50% less for processing than major eDiscovery vendors).
+Fenwick’s Electronic Information Management (EIM) group uses the best-in-breed eDiscovery platform, Lateral ViewPoint, enhanced by our award-winning efficiency solutions, to provide complete eDiscovery services at a lower cost than 3rd party vendors (often 50% less for processing than major eDiscovery vendors).

 Our experienced EIM group employs best-practices techniques for efficient, defensible compliance with discovery requirements.
 In addition, for higher efficiency and better outcomes, our in-house document review team is highly proficient with our technology, embedded in our litigation teams to share in and collaborate on their strategic vision, and trained on our clients’ protocols.